• Skip to primary navigation

 Searing beef slices in a single layer on a skillet using a pair of tongs.

-Like any other ulam (main dish), beef tapa is best paired with rice.
-You can serve it with a fried egg and garlic fried rice to make it "tapsilog."
+Like any delicious ulam (main dish), Filipino Beef Tapa is best enjoyed with rice.
+For a complete and satisfying meal, serve it with a sunny-side-up fried egg and a side of flavorful garlic fried rice.

 Arranging beef tapa in a bowl.